pointfreeco/sqlite-data/Sources/SharingGRDB/Documentation.docc/Articles/ComparisonWithSwiftData.md

 ### Associations

-The biggest difference between SwiftData and GRDB is that SwiftData provides tools for an Object Relational Mapping (ORM), whereas GRDB is largely just a nice API for interacting with SQLite directly.
+The biggest difference between SwiftData and SharingGRDB is that SwiftData provides tools for an Object Relational Mapping (ORM), whereas SharingGRDB is largely just a nice API for interacting with SQLite directly.

 For example, SwiftData allows you to model a `Sport` type that belongs to many `Team`s like